CUCyber/cucyber.github.io/class/windows-intro/windows-intro.md

 Note:
 * Has anybody used Windows Server?
-* How is Windows server different from Windows Home?
+* How is Windows Server different from Windows Workstation?
+* Can't set up a domain environment from a Windows Workstation
+* Can join a domain from a Windows Workstation

 ### Windows vs Windows Server